pansap99/gitGuide/README.md

 - Keep track with possible changes on the original repo by setting it as upstream

-The remote repo when we clone our forked repo by default is called orin and it points to our forked repo.
-We want to add a second remote that points to the original repo (usually we call it upsteam).
+The remote repo when we clone our forked repo by default is called origin and it points to our forked repo.
+We want to add a second remote that points to the original repo (usually we call it upstream).

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/git_remote_clone.png">
  </p>

-Adding an upsteam.
+Adding an upstream.

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/upstream_fork.png">
  </p>

-Run git pull to get the new possible changes of the upsteam remote ( the original repo).
+Run git pull to get the new possible changes of the upstream remote ( the original repo).
 Remember that if you use ```git fetch``` you get the changes and update the index of your local repo.
-But now your correspodnig remote repo is your forked repo.
+But now your corresponding remote repo is your forked repo.
 So by running:

 ```
 git fetch upstream main
 ```
-You will update the remote tracking branche of the original repo. git status still compares between you local index and yput forked remote repo index thus will show you you are up to date.
+you will update the remote tracking branch of the original repo. git status still compares between you local index and your forked remote repo index thus will show you are up to date.
 In order to get the changes you have to merge the upstream main branch into the main branch of the forked repo.
 Remember ```pull = fetch + merge```.
 You can do this with:

 ```